columnflow/columnflow/docs/user_guide/plotting.md

 and ```--datasets``` parameter.
 When only processes are given, all datasets corresponding to the requested processes will be considered.
 When only datasets are given, all processes in the config will be considered.
-The ```processes``` parameter can be used to change the order of processes in the stack and the legend (try for example ```--processes st,tt``` instead) and to further distinguish between sub-processes (e.g. via ```--processses tt_sl,tt_dl,tt_fh```).
+The ```--processes``` parameter can be used to change the order of processes in the stack and the legend (try for example ```--processes st,tt``` instead) and to further distinguish between sub-processes (e.g. via ```--processses tt_sl,tt_dl,tt_fh```).